-Currently, Inito is the only ovulation test that measures your estrogen and LH levels to predict fertile days and progesterone levels to confirm ovulation.
-Traditional ovulation tests can help predict your ovulation, but they don’t actually confirm ovulation.
+Currently, Inito is the only ovulation test that measures your FSH, estrogen, and LH levels to predict fertile days and progesterone metabolite-PdG levels to confirm ovulation on a single test strip.

 And unlike lab tests, technology like Inito allows you to measure your hormones at home, so you don’t have to make a trip to the doctor’s office.

 Should I track my hormones in early pregnancy?